-CorEnergy President and Chief Executive Officer, Dave Schulte, will speak at the Southwest IDEAS Conference in Dallas, Texas on November 16, 2017.
-A copy of the presentation will be posted on the Company's website on November 16, 2017 and is furnished as Exhibit 99.1 to this Form 8-K. An archived webcast will also be available on the Company's website.
+CorEnergy has updated its investor presentation to include additional information regarding its Pinedale Liquids Gathering System and Grand Isle Gathering System.
+A copy of the presentation will be posted on the Company's website on December 5, 2017 and is furnished as Exhibit 99.1 to this Form 8-K.